jamescherti/compile-angel.el/README.md

 ;; NOTE: You can also experiment with:
 ;; - Fully disabling `native-comp-jit-compilation' by setting it to nil, ;;   allowing `compile-angel' to completely replace the Emacs JIT compiler.
-;; - For users who do not need byte-compilation, it can be disabled by ;;   setting `compile-angel-enable-byte-compile' to nil.
-Disabling ;;   byte-compilation has minimal impact since native compilation is the primary ;;   contributor to improved speed.
+;; - For users who do not need byte compilation, it can be disabled by ;;   setting `compile-angel-enable-byte-compile' to nil.
+Disabling ;;   byte compilation has minimal impact since native compilation is the primary ;;   contributor to improved speed.
 ```